h5py/h5py/news/is-scale.rst

 New features
 ------------

-* New method :meth:`Dataset.is_scale` to check if the dataset is a dimension scale.
+* New property :attribute:`Dataset.is_scale` for checking if the dataset is a dimension scale.

 Deprecations